fernandoleonardofloresmarin/fernandoleonardofloresmarin/README.md

 - 👨‍🎓 **Constant student** (always learning something new)
 - 💼 **Responsible professional**, focused on good practices and documentation
-- 🛡️ Someone looking **Strengthen the security and stability of the IT infrastructure

-I am currently continuing to strengthen my skills in:
+- 🛡️ Someone looking**, Strengthen the security and stability of the IT infrastructure I am currently continuing to strengthen my skills in:
 - 🔐 Pentesting (Nmap, Burp Suite, Wireshark, Metasploit)
 - 🛰️ Networks and Telecommunications
 - 🐧 Linux Server, hardening y monitoreo